ElektraInitiative/libelektra/doc/GETSTARTED.md

 sudo kdb set "spec:/example/hello/what" ""
 ```

 As you see above we extended the the mountpoint `/example/hello` with `/what`.
-Our specification now requires a `what` key in the configuration.
+Our specification now expects (but not requires) a `what` key in the configuration.
+(If you want to actually require it you need to set the metakey `meta:/require`, but more about metakeys below.)
 Note that the value is empty since we just want to specify the key.

 Now let's show the actual power of Elektra by setting metadata to our specification: